 - ERP is a non-credit ( 0 credit hour) bearing course, SDS 3802: Experiential Learning.

-- Students must submit their ERP, Transcript Notation option application through their Handshake account prior to the close of the official DROP/ADD period for the Fall 2018 semester (August 30th, 2018 at 11:59 PM).
-Once the Career Center receives your application form, it will reviewed and students will be enrolled in the SDS 3802 course.
+- Students must submit their ERP, Transcript Notation Recognition option application through their NoleNetwork account prior to the close of the official DROP/ADD period for the current semester (TBD).
+Once the Career Center receives your application form, it will be reviewed and students will be enrolled in the SDS 3802 course.

 - SDS 3802 is a hidden course; students are unable to self-register for SDS 3802 though Student Central.
-The Career Center automatically registers students for SDS 3802 after their ERP, Transcript Notation option application has been processed and approved through Handshake.
+The Career Center automatically registers students for SDS 3802 after their ERP, Transcript Notation Recognition option application has been processed and approved through NoleNetwork.

 - SDS 3802 is graded on the S/U system and is administered through Canvas.